Sensory systems in fish: Pain

+Pain receptors in fish are specialised sensory nerve endings called nociceptors that detect potentially tissue-damaging stimuli — such as extreme heat, intense pressure, or chemical irritation — and transmit signals through the nervous system.

 Experiments done by William Tavolga provide evidence that fish have pain and fear responses.
 For instance, in Tavolga's experiments, toadfish grunted when electrically shocked and over time they came to grunt at the mere sight of an electrode.

 In 2003, Scottish scientists at the University of Edinburgh and the Roslin Institute concluded that rainbow trout exhibit behaviors often associated with pain in other animals.
 Bee venom and acetic acid injected into the lips resulted in fish rocking their bodies and rubbing their lips along the sides and floors of their tanks, which the researchers concluded were attempts to relieve pain, similar to what mammals would do.
 Neurons fired in a pattern resembling human neuronal patterns.

 Professor James D. Rose of the University of Wyoming claimed the study was flawed since it did not provide proof that fish possess "conscious awareness, particularly a kind of awareness that is meaningfully like ours".
 Rose argues that since fish brains are so different from human brains, fish are probably not conscious in the manner humans are, so that reactions similar to human reactions to pain instead have other causes.
 Rose had published a study a year earlier arguing that fish cannot feel pain because their brains lack a neocortex.
 However, animal behaviorist Temple Grandin argues that fish could still have consciousness without a neocortex because "different species can use different brain structures and systems to handle the same functions."

 Animal welfare advocates raise concerns about the possible suffering of fish caused by angling.
 Some countries, such as Germany have banned specific types of fishing, and the British RSPCA now prosecutes individuals who are cruel to fish.